igor47/blog/projects/unicorn-nginx.md

 ## Deploying

-This is rad:
+With zero downtime.
+This is rad stuff:

 > You can upgrade Unicorn, your entire application, libraries and even your Ruby interpreter without dropping clients.

-The Unicorn master and worker processes [responds](usignal) to `SIGNALS`.
+The Unicorn master and worker processes [responds][usignal] to `SIGNALS`.
 Here's what Github does:

 > First we send the existing Unicorn master a USR2 signal.
 This tells it to begin starting a new master process, reloading all our app code.
 When the new master is fully loaded it forks all the workers it needs.
 The first worker forked notices there is still an old master and sends it a QUIT signal.